tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/service-chaining-vnc.rst

 .. figure:: s041619.gif

-When you create a service chain, the Contrail software creates tunnels across the underlay network that span through all services in the chain. `Figure 52`_ shows two end points and two compute nodes, each with one service instance and traffic going to and from one end point to the other.
+When you create a service chain, the Tungsten Fabric software creates tunnels across the underlay network that span through all services in the chain. `Figure 52`_ shows two end points and two compute nodes, each with one service instance and traffic going to and from one end point to the other.

 .. _Figure 52:

-*Figure 52* : Contrail Service Chain
+*Figure 52* : Tungsten Fabric Service Chain

 .. figure:: s041901.gif